TamasPalfi/User-stories/final.md

    - Node.js disallows Member's credentials to be used to login

 ### 26. Administrator Removes Content Flagged as Inappropriate/Illegal
 Administrator Ava is working through checking the flagged content on *Members Only* and receives a report of inappropriate content in the form of a flagged photo.
-Ava directs herself to review the flagged photo, and she must come to a conclusion on whether the photo should be removed or not.
-She deems the content inappropriate/illegal, and proceeds to remove the photo.
+Ava directs herself to review the flagged photo, and she must conclude on whether the photo should be removed or not.
+She deems the content inappropriate/illegal and proceeds to remove the photo.
 She selects the “Remove Post/Photo” button on the webpage of the photo, causing a confirmation popup to occur.
 She selects "Confirm", and the content is removed from *Members Only*.
 - Non-functional Aspects:
    - Web Server receives removal request
    - Node.js backend receives removal request
    - Node.js uses database interface to remove data from the site

 ### 27. Administrator Edits Member's Photo
 Administrator Andrew wants to make *Members Only* more visually pleasing.
-He decides he wants to edit a member’s photo to add a filter in the hopes that it would increase web traffic to the site.
+He decides he wants to edit a Member’s photo to add a filter in the hopes that it would increase web traffic to the site.
 First, Andrew directs himself to the webpage containing the photo he wants to edit, on Member Curtis' page.
 He proceeds to edit the photo [SEE #14-16].
 After making the necessary revisions, he selects the "Confirm" button, altering the photo.
 Curtis will not see the changed content on his own profile but rather what he originally posted - while all other Members of *Members Only* will see the altered photo.
 - Non-functional Aspects:
    - Web Server receives new post and photo
    - Node.js backend receives post information and posts it